intelligo-mn/intelligo.store/packages/mobile/README.md

-# marketgeek
+# grocery

-Mobile ecommerce solution
+A new Flutter application.

 ## Getting Started